 …the sword of the Spirit, which is the word of God.

-Therefore, we have to be careful with how we read God’s Written Word, for we may end up reading something in there that just isn’t there.
-Again, I go over all such thoughts in my already published book: “In the Beginning: It was Spiritual from the Very Start” … Therefore, just because Jesus said that the Father was in Heaven, we don’t have to conclude that that’s where the Father physically abides (that is, in a celestial city up in the sky or cosmos called Heaven) – especially since Paul informs us that, at Jesus’ ascension, that He actually travelled far above all Heavens to get to the Father’s abode (again, in Ephesians 4:10); of which ascension, we should realize, included all three biblically-mentioned heavens; showing us that where He finally landed wasn’t a place called Heaven.
-But, also, we should know that when we see words such as: “up;” “upwards;” “northernly;” and even, as Paul expresses in Ephesians 4:10, “above,” we don’t have to see these as indicators that God is way up in the natural sky; for, and as we also should know, there really is no “up” or “down” when we leave the earth, as we begin going beyond the reaches of oxygen in our atmosphere.
+Therefore, we have to be careful with how we read God’s Written Word; for, we may end up reading something in there that just isn’t there.
+Again, I go over all such thoughts in my already published book: “In the Beginning: It was Spiritual from the Very Start” … Therefore, and just because Jesus said that the Father was in “Heaven,” we don’t have to conclude that that’s where the Father physically abides (that is, in a celestial city up in the sky or cosmos called Heaven) – especially since Paul informs us that, at Jesus’ ascension, that He actually travelled far above all Heavens to get to the Father’s Abode (again, in Ephesians 4:10); of which ascension, we should realize, included all three biblically-mentioned heavens; showing us that where He finally landed wasn’t a place “called” Heaven.
+But, also, we should know that when we see words such as: “up;” “upward;” “northernly;” and even, as Paul expresses in Ephesians 4:10, “above,” we don’t have to see these as indicators that God is way up in the natural sky; for, and as we also should know, there really is no “up” or “down” when we leave the earth – as in going beyond the reaches of oxygen in our atmosphere.
 In going past our atmosphere, which way is really up?
-Or, even, once in outer space, which way is upwards?
-According to science, space is limitless – there’s no up, no down, no sideways – so, which way will you go “upwards” if we do believe in such literalism?
+Or, even, once in outer space, which way is upward?
+According to science, space is limitless – there’s no up, no down, no sideways – so, which way will you go “upward” if we do believe in such literalism?
 Besides that, the earth is spinning; so how can we, in consideration of that, know which way is up?
-For, your extended arm, which is pointing upwards, will be spinning in every direction as you do so.
-And, too, when we point upwards from where we stand here on earth, folks on the other side of the planet can point up, too, and they’ll be pointing in the opposite direction from you – yet both of you are supposedly pointing upwards … Certainly, I’m not trying to be silly here, but am trying to make the readers realize that when the Bible uses such language as “up,” upwards,” “above,” etc., that we shouldn’t always consider strict literalism for its interpretation.
+For, your extended arm, which is pointing upward, will be spinning around and around as you do so.
+And, too, when we point upward from where we stand here on earth, folks on the other side of the planet can point up, too, and they’ll be pointing in the opposite direction from you – yet both of you are supposedly pointing upward … Certainly, I’m not trying to be silly here, but am trying to make my readers realize that when the Bible uses such language as “up,” upward,” “above,” etc., that we shouldn’t always consider strict literalism for its interpretation.
 But, that we should see such things, rather, as saying that heavenly matters are more excellent than earthly matters; greater in status; greater in position.

-If ye then be risen with Christ [i.e. born again], seek those things which are above [of greater importance], where Christ sitteth on the right hand of God.
-Set your affection on things above [things that are more excellent], not on things on the earth [i.e. heavenly things rather than earthly, carnal things – St. John 3:12].
+If ye then be risen with Christ [i.e. born again, rather than any type of literal ascension], seek those things which are above [of greater importance, of spiritual matters rather than earthen matters], where Christ sitteth on the right hand of God.
+Set your affection on things above [things that are more excellent], not on things on the earth [i.e. heavenly things rather than earthly, carnal things – John 3:12].
 For ye are dead, and your life is hid with Christ in God.

-So, if we are to take verses 1 and 2 of this set of scripture strictly literal, and naturalistically understood (as in, that is, that Heaven is up somewhere in, or bordered along the natural cosmos somewhere), then should we also literalize verse 3 when it says that “you ARE dead”?
+So, if we are to take verses 1 and 2 of this set of scripture strictly literal (of Colossians chapter 3), and see them naturalistically (as in, that is, that Heaven is up somewhere in, or bordered along the natural cosmos somewhere), then should we also literalize verse 3 when it says that “you ARE [present-tense] dead”?
 Was Paul speaking to departed souls here?
 Or, was he, once again, only speaking metaphorically to the living?
-As in, being dead to trespasses and sin (Romans 6:2; 6:7; and 6:11)? … I’ll actually speak more on where Heaven is located in a moment … We just have to realize how to interpret Jesus’ words when He says that the Father is in Heaven; because, He may not have been so literal in His approach, and could have meant that the Father is in a glory realm that the earth occupants are not; a heavenly realm; a heavenly place; or, within a heavenly situation – such as the Bible also speaks on in other places; such as:
+As in, being dead to trespasses and sin (Romans 6:2; 6:7; and 6:11)? … I’ll actually speak more on where Heaven is located at in a moment … We just have to realize how to interpret Jesus’ words when He says that the Father is in Heaven; because, He may not have been so literal in His approach, and could have meant that the Father is in a glory realm that the earth occupants are not; a heavenly realm; a heavenly place; or, within a heavenly situation – such as the Bible also speaks on in other places; such as: